graemeniedermayer/ArExperiments/README.md

 # Augmented Reality Experiments
-The goal is to have 52 mini augmented reality projects done by then end of 2022.
+The goal is to have 52 mini augmented reality projects done by the end of 2022.
 Hopefully they can be used as a recipe book for larger projects.

 ### Youtube
 This is a companion repo to the youtube channel https://www.youtube.com/channel/UC_EkMqKOm7Ej_g03Ryv0UZw/videos